moabdali/ConnectX/ReadMe.txt

 		for down left/up right" yet.

 v 0.3 - Glitch found and corrected in diagonal condition; properly checks for up right now.
 Next version will have proper up left checking implemented

+v 0.4 - yet another glitch found in diagonal check - forgot to reset count to zero after each subroutine, not just the main routine.
+This has been fixed, along with a working diagonal check in all directions.
+This means that as of now, we should have a working connect 4 check.
+A tictactoe option will be added in next iteration of the game before adding gravity options.